 Another towering work dog also hailing from Switzerland is the Bernese Mountain Dog.
 Instead of working in the mountains to assist with rescues, these beautiful giants were bred to herd cattle, serve as watchdogs for farms and pull carts in the place of horses.

 Not as large as St. Bernards, Bernese top out at about 115 pounds, although they can reach just over 2 feet in height.
 Their long silky coat keeps them warm and is best suited for colder climates, such as Bern, Switzerland, for which they are named.

-Top 3 Countries for Bernese Mountain Dogs: Belgium, Canada, Czech Republic
+Top 3 Countries for Bernese Mountain Dogs: Belgium, Canada, Czechia

 These sweet and innocent doggies were also initially bred to hunt.
 With their all-white fur, they were camouflaged in the snows of Siberia.
 Also used as work dogs, Samoyeds would haul sleds and even wrangle reindeer.